-1. See s.3.2.1.e of this FSP.
+1. See paragraph 1.e of s.3.2 of this FSP.

 8.3 Situation or Circumstances that Determine Whether Free Growing is Assessed on a Block Basis

 BACKGROUND INFORMATION: SITUATION OR CIRCUMSTANCES THAT DETERMINE WHETHER FREE GROWING IS ASSESSED ON A BLOCK BASIS